fatiando/community/README.md

 This repository contains our standard [Contributing Guide](CONTRIBUTING.md), [Maintainers Guide](MAINTENANCE.md), and [Code of Conduct](CODE_OF_CONDUCT.md) that get copied to all Fatiando a Terra repositories.

-Please feel free to use them for your own projects as well.
+Please feel free to use these files for your own projects.
+If you make any changes that aren't specific to your project, please contribute them back to this repository and mention `@fatiando/core` in the pull request.
+We would appreciate it if you open PRs with your changes to the other projects as well.

 ## License